insertokername/custom-authlib/docs/specs/index.rst

 ==============

 Guide on specifications.
-You don't have to read this section if you are just using Authlib.
-But it would be good for you to understand how Authlib works.
+You don't have to read this section if you are just using insertokname-authlib.
+But it would be good for you to understand how insertokname-authlib works.

 .. toctree::